deveel/deveel.webhooks/README.md

 ## Usage Documentation

-We would like to help you getting started with this framework and to eventually extend it: please refer to the [Documentation](docs/README.md) section that we have produced for you.
+We would like to help you getting started with this framework and to eventually extend it: please refer to the **[Documentation](docs/README.md)** section that we have produced for you.

-The easiest way to get started is to follow the [Quick Start](docs/QUICKSTART.md) guide, but you can also refer to the [Frequently Asked Questions](docs/FAQS.md) section to get answers to the most common questions.
+The easiest way to get started is to follow the **[Quick Start](docs/QUICKSTART.md)** guide, but you can also refer to the **[Frequently Asked Questions](docs/FAQS.md)** section to get answers to the most common questions.

-## A Simple Example
+## Simple Usage Example

+To help you getting started with the framework, please consider the following examples that show how to create a simple webhook management service, that handle subscriptions and notifications, and a client receiver.

+### Subscriptions and Notifications

+As a provider of service, this library provide functions to handle the two main aspects of the webhook pattern:

+* **Subscriptions**: the capability of a client to subscribe to a specific event, providing an endpoint to be notified
+* **Notifications**: the capability of a server to send notifications to the subscribed endpoints

-The following example shows how to create a webhook subscription, and how to send a notification to the subscribed endpoint:
+The following example shows how to create a webhook subscription, and how to send a notification to the subscriber endpoints:

 ```csharp
 using Microsoft.AspNetCore.Builder;